kiwi-23/philippa/README.md

 This problem illustrates two kinds of moral reasonings- <a href="https://en.wikipedia.org/wiki/Consequentialism">Consequentialism</a> that bases the morality of an action on the consequences of the action, and <a href="https://en.wikipedia.org/wiki/Deontological_ethics">Deontology</a> that bases the morality on the nature of the action.

-Consequentialists would argue that it would be morally unethical to kill five when you can kill one, that it should always be one’s goal to consider the greatest good for the greatest number.
-On the other hand, Deontology states that murder is murder, no matter the consequences.

 This thought enthused my exploration of morality, specifically into trying to evaluate the worth of a person’s life.
 I inspect the moral worth of beings with respect to personhood, and try to identify the grounds for the heirarchy of moral statuses assigned to different entities on the basis of rationality and sentience.

-The goal is to dissect our moral codes and build a framework where logic meets morality.
-I fabricate a system that is able to understand these moral variables and make decisions beyond what the scope of a simple quantitative comparision would allow.

 <br>
 <h2>Survey</h2>

-In my inquiry, <a href="https://docs.google.com/forms/d/e/1FAIpQLSelGcMKG3RO2SQF9nmVPNPvnKCHpN9_e6N-ZoyUUNCIMpvNOg/viewform">I interviewed a large number of people</a> and proposed 5 such scenarios to them, other than the trolley problem, here are the four other variations:
+In my inquiry, <a href="https://docs.google.com/forms/d/e/1FAIpQLSelGcMKG3RO2SQF9nmVPNPvnKCHpN9_e6N-ZoyUUNCIMpvNOg/viewform">I interviewed a large number of people</a> and proposed 5 such scenarios to them, the trolley problem and four other variations.

 <ol>